 - 4.2.1.1.
 To recognize the existing street network as the framework for developing a comprehensive and integrated transit network, including local and rapid transit, and as the framework for an integrated network of walking and cycling infrastructure.
-Subway and regional rail infrastructure shall be fully integrated with the street-based transit network to ensure connectivity and ease of use. - 4.2.1.2.
-To ensure that the street network prioritizes safe and efficient pedestrian travel while effectively accommodating cyclists, transit and other vehicles, and to create more pedestrian and transit-friendly street cross-sections. - 4.2.1.3.
-To ensure that streets are designed to enhance Vaughan's overall public realm as outlined in Section 9.1.1 of this Plan. - 4.2.1.4.
+Subway and regional rail infrastructure shall be planned to be fully integrated with the street based transit network to promote connectivity and ease of use. - 4.2.1.2.
+To plan for a street network that prioritizes safe and efficient pedestrian travel while effectively accommodating cyclists, transit and other vehicles, and to create more pedestrian and transit-friendly street cross-sections.

+- 4.2.1.3.
+To design streets that enhance Vaughan's overall public realm as outlined in subsection 9.1.1 of this Plan - 4.2.1.4.
 To recognize a hierarchy of streets including arterials, collectors and local streets, based on functional classification, traffic volume, access, transit service, pedestrian and bicycle activity and development density.
-Street design shall be in accordance with City engineering standards for each street class and the street network shall clearly indicate the characteristics and nature of the street functions as local, collector or arterial.
-Planned right-of-way widths are identified on Schedule 9. - 4.2.1.5.
+Street design shall be planned to be in accordance with City engineering standards for each street class and the street network should clearly indicate the characteristics and nature of the street functions as local, collector or arterial.
+Planned right- ofway widths are identified on Schedule 9. - 4.2.1.5.
 To develop a connected and continuous, grid-like street network that supports convenient and efficient travel by all modes of transportation and to discourage the development of street types that disrupt the grid network.
-New development shall support a grid-like street network with multiple connections to collector and arterial streets.

-4.2.1.6.
-To implement the various improvements to the street network identified on Schedule 9 in coordination with the appropriate agencies and adjacent municipalities and secure land for such purposes through the development approval process.
-Improvements include widenings as per the right-of-ways identified on Schedule 9, completion of incomplete grid connections such as Langstaff Road over the rail corridor, jog eliminations at intersections, new and improved interchanges with 400-series highways and grade separated rail and highway crossings.
+New development shall be planned to support a grid-like street network with multiple connections to collector and arterial streets. - 4.2.1.6.
+To implement the various improvements to the street network identified on Schedule 9 in coordination with the York Region, appropriate agencies, utility providers and adjacent municipalities and secure land for such purposes through the development approvals process, improvements include widening as per the right-of ways identified on Schedule 9; completion of incomplete grid connections such as Langstaff Road over the rail corridor, Kirby Road and Teston Road; jog eliminations at intersections; new and improved interchanges with 400-series highways; mid-block crossings of 400-series highways; and, grade separated rail and highway crossings. - 4.2.1.7.
+To direct the undertaking of an appropriate environmental assessment study and/or process for transportation infrastructure related to crossings of watercourses, and/or entering into the Oak Ridges Moraine Conservation Plan Area and Greenbelt Plan Area.